Get In Touch Today

 construction

 A method statement is a document that outlines how a specific task should be carried out.
 This includes the tools and resources required, the people involved, and the individual steps to follow to complete the task.
-A method statement is a supplementary document to a health and safety risk assessment and is an extra layer of protection for businesses and workers.
+It is a supplementary document to a health and safety risk assessment and is an extra layer of protection for businesses and workers.

 A method statement is more commonly used in particularly high risk industries, such as construction and manufacturing.
 It’s especially pertinent for construction site safety where there are multiple hazards, all of a varying nature.
 Using method statements to clearly set out how to perform each task minimises the risks involved and leaves less margin for error.